article background

 Low users pay a much lower fixed-rate daily charge, but significantly higher prices for the power they use.
 This means that their fixed costs are much lower than those of a standard user.
 And as long as they don’t use much power, especially during peak hours, their bills will be lower.

 Of course, you need to balance the per kWh charge of each power plan when comparing the savings you can make from shopping around for the lowest daily charge.
+And don’t forget to ensure that you compare power company quotes with GST added, for a clearer picture of the costs involved.

 Step 2: When do you use most of your power?